Music of Sri Lanka: Nurthi Music

-Nurthi is a stage drama that influenced by Parasi theater as a consequence of arriving the drama troupe in the latter part of the 19th century, which belonged to the Elphinstone Dramatic Company of India.
+Nurthi is a stage drama that influenced by Parsi theater as a consequence of arriving the drama troupe in the latter part of the 19th century, which belonged to the Elphinstone Dramatic Company of India.
 Nurthi is the colloquial Sinhala form of the Sanskrit term "Nritya".
 The music of Nurthi was based on North Indian Music.
 Don Bastian of Dehiwala introduced Nurti firstly by looking at Indian dramas and then John De Silva developed it and performed Ramayanaya in 1886.

 Sinhala light music

 Some artists visited India to learn music and later started introducing light music.
-Ananda Samarakone was the pioneer of this attempt also composing the Sri Lankan National Anthem.
+Ananda Samarakoon was the pioneer of this attempt also composing the Sri Lankan National Anthem.
 Then Sunil Santha who also did not stick to Hindustani music introduced light music of his own, influenced by the Geethika (Christian hymns) tradition of Sri Lanka.
-Pandit Amaradeva is credited as the major contributor to the development of this genre into a truly Sri Lankan style.
+Pandit W.D.
+Amaradeva is credited as the major contributor to the development of this genre into a truly Sri Lankan style, along with Amarasiri Peiris.